Be Steadwell: Other work

 She produced the 2014 film, Vow of Silence, during her MFA program.
 It received the Howard University Paul Robeson Award (2015), Best Experimental Short at The Black Star Film Festival (2015), Audience Choice Award at the QWOCMAP Film Festival (2015), and was featured at the NYC Schomburg Center for Research in Black Culture.

 In 2016 she was selected to be a Strathmore Artist in Residence and the DC Commission on the Arts awarded Be an artist fellowship.

+In 2018, she released a musical titled A Letter to My Ex which tackled themes of love, loss, and intimacy.

+In 2025, Be released their debut novel, Chocolate Chip City, an exploration of the love lives of Black women in modern-day D.C.

 Artistry

 Musical style

 Steadwell self-produces her music, which is known for its lyrics and LGBTQIA+ content.
 She makes music that she refers to as "queer pop", and has stated the importance of that specificity.

 AfterEllen described her sound as "multi-layered but lofi" Her songs also frequently have political themes.
 She wrote a song called "Gay Sex" in response to the Charlottesville Unite the Right rally.

 Stage

 Steadwell uses loop pedals to layer vocals and beatboxing live onstage, and sometimes plays guitar.